junxit/us-congress-bills-117/metadata.md

 - 2022-03-07 — Mrs. Demings moved to suspend the rules and pass the bill.
 - 2022-03-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1307-1308)
 - 2022-03-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1307-1308)
+- 2022-03-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.